LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Methodology

 \subsection{Dynamically-Weighted Logit Distillation}

-Most past logit distillation methods \cite{hinton2015distilling,shu2021channel} primarily resorted to more effective regularization and optimization methods, rather than proposing novel distillation strategies.
+Most exiting LD methods \cite{hinton2015distilling,shu2021channel} primarily resorted to more effective regularization and optimization methods, rather than proposing novel distillation strategies.
 In this subsection, we delve deeper into the LD theory and reframe its loss as the weighted combination of TCLD and NCLD losses.
-We derive the gradient of the LD loss with respect to the student logit and expose the limitations of the traditional DKD algorithm \cite{zhao2022decoupled} that relies on a single fixed weight.
+We derive the gradient of the LD loss with respect to the student logit and expose limitations of the traditional DKD algorithm \cite{zhao2022decoupled}, which relies on a single, fixed weight.
 Drawing inspiration from these findings, we introduce a novel LD method, which is capable of dynamically generating a weight for each logit, thereby improving the overall performance of spatial geometric prior knowledge infusion.